 Bonuses and Loyalty Rewards Programs

-When we take all of these variables into account, we’re left with the premier US betting sites on our list of recommendations!
+Taking all these variables into account, we arrive at the premier US betting sites on our list of recommendations!

 Legalities of Online Gambling in the US

-As always, the bulk of the confusion regarding the legalities of online sports betting is due to the conflict between states’ rights to a certain degree of autonomy concerning gaming, and federal laws and statutes.
-That being said, the lines are becoming a little less blurred thanks to a recent decision by the Supreme Court.
+The confusion that always surrounds the legality of online sports betting stems from the conflict between states' rights to have some autonomy over gambling and federal laws and statutes.
+However, the lines are becoming a little less blurred these days, thanks to a recent Supreme Court decision.

 Striking Down PASPA and the Spread of US Sports Betting

-This law was supported by the NCAA and the major US professional sports leagues and was meant to keep gambling from corrupting the integrity of the games.
-Although, between the sportsbooks in legalized states, tribal reservations, and online, the bill did little to prevent controversies such as the NBA’s Tim Donaghy scandal, where a referee was influencing games on behalf of an organized crime syndicate.
+The **law** was supported by the **NCAA** and the **major U.S. professional sports leagues** and was intended to prevent gambling from corrupting the integrity of the games.
+However, between **sportsbooks** in legalized states, **tribal reservations**, and **online gambling**, the law did little to prevent controversies such as the **NBA's Tim Donaghy scandal**, where a referee fixed games on behalf of an organized crime syndicate.

-New Jersey then petitioned the United States Supreme Court to decide on the constitutionality of PASPA.
-The case was accepted in June 2017, with oral arguments scheduled for December of that year.
+New Jersey then appealed to the United States Supreme Court to rule on the constitutionality of PASPA.
+The Court agreed to hear the case in June 2017, with oral arguments scheduled for December of that year.

 50 States.
 50 Independent Gambling Jurisdictions

-The United States is a country made up of fifty unique gambling jurisdictions with their own regulatory bodies and licensing procedures.
-For a more in-depth breakdown of which betting activities are allowed within each state, check out our guide dedicated to US gambling laws.
+One country, the United States, is made up of fifty different gaming jurisdictions.
+Each has its own regulatory body and unique licensing procedures.
+For a detailed overview of what betting activities are permitted in each state, see our guide to US gambling laws.

 Possible Federal Oversight of US Sports Betting

-Like the 1992 PASPA bill, this new federal oversight law was introduced by Senator Orrin Hatch.
-It shows an intent by the government to get involved rather than leaving legalization up to the states alone.
-This will be a crucial upcoming legal battle that very well may determine the course of the online betting industry in the United States going forward.
+Similar to the 1992 PASPA bill, this new federal oversight bill was introduced by Senator Orrin Hatch.
+The government's intent is clear: it wants to get involved instead of leaving things up to the states.
+Counts as a legal battle.
+Could determine the future course of the online betting industry in the US.

 Noteworthy Gambling Laws in the US: